swkeever/skies.dev/content/clean-code/index.md

 <aside>
 <p>
-A <strong>linter</strong> is software that modifies code to enforce a style guide specified by a configuration.
+A <strong>linter</strong> is software that modifies code to enforce the rules of a style guide.
 </p>
 </aside>